|

 Therefore the elimination of greed requires:_

-a fundamental change to the system of finance and money supply
+a fundamental change to the system of finance and money

-with a substantial diminution in interest-bearing money
+supply with a substantial diminution in interest-bearing

-policies to ensure that everybody earns a big proportion of
+policies to ensure that everybody earns a big proportion

-their income in the same way, and in a secure way
+of their income in the same way, and in a secure way

 societies with an obvious fairness.